Custom Modules

 registry.gitlab.com

-In the Token Id and Token fields, specify the name of the token (as specified during creation) and the token itself (usually starts with
+In the Token ID and Token fields, provide the name of the token (as specified during creation) and the token itself (usually starts with

 glpat